- NDIS (National Disability Insurance Scheme)

 What facilities are available?

-We have the following facilities available for anyone to use:
+We have the following facilities available for participants to use:

 - access to internet.